 Wednesday evenings -- 7:45-9:0pm @ Urban Yoga

 In 2015 I was thrilled to complete a ten month long, 200hr yoga teacher apprenticeship and training program.
 Yoga is a wonderful compliment to the Mindfulness-based skills and discussions that we have in the therapy room.
 Practicing Mindfulness is a discipline in slowing the mind in order to pay attention to the present moment with greater intention, and Yoga is basically Mindfulness in Motion!
-The style of yoga that I currently teach is Yin/Restorative yoga.
+The style of yoga that I am most passionate about teaching is Yin & Restorative yoga.
 This practice offers a nice balance to a more rigorous yoga or exercise practice in that it focuses on fewer poses, mostly in a seated position or on your back, and the postures are held for a longer duration of time.
 This allows for deeper stretching and more focused breath/body connection.
 This particular style of yoga creates an opportunity for long-held tensions in the body to be released and space to be created in and between the muscles in a gentler, deeper way than with other styles of yoga.
 Ideally, one would practice Yin yoga at least once a week as a compliment to his/her regular vinyasa practice.

 If you are interested in checking out any of the classes that I offer, please check back often for information!